stormpath/stormpath-documentation/source/accnt_mgmt.rst

     This feature is not yet available in the PHP SDK.
 For updates, you can follow `ticket #148 <https://github.com/stormpath/stormpath-sdk-php/issues/148>`_ on Github.

-    In the meantime, please use the Stormpath Admin Console, or consult the REST API documentation.
+    In the meantime, please use the Stormpath Admin Console, or consult the REST API documentation below.

     .. todo::